-Early History of the Agass family
+Important Dates for the Agass family

-Another 167 words (12 lines of text) covering the years 1273 and 1379 are included under the topic Early Agass History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Agass research.
+Another 84 words (6 lines of text) covering the years 1273, 1379, 1679, 1540, 1621, 1662, 1564 and 1601 are included under the topic Early Agass History in all our PDF Extended History products and printed products wherever possible.

 Agass Spelling Variations

-hundred years, the English language lacked any comprehensive system of spelling rules.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Agass include Haggas, Haggis, Hagis, Hagass, Haggist, Hagges, Hages, Hagus, Hagase, Aggas, Agas, Aggs, Agace, Agus and many more.

 Early Notables of the Agass family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Agass Notables in all our PDF Extended History products and printed products wherever possible.
+Another 55 words (4 lines of text) are included under the topic Early Agass Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Agass family to the New World and Oceana
+Migration of the Agass family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Agass were among these contributors, for they have been located in early North American records: Humphrey Haggist who settled in Virginia in 1654.